2018-2019 Undergraduate & Graduate Catalog

 Associate Dean: King

-The College of Education offers programs leading to initial certification (Michigan provisional certification) both at the undergraduate and graduate level.
+The College of Education offers programs leading to initial certification (Michigan standard teaching certification) both at the undergraduate and graduate level.
 Certification is available at the undergraduate level in elementary and secondary general education and special education.
 Candidates complete a teachable major in one of the content areas and a second major in education.
-The graduate level initial certification program, graduate teacher certification (GTC), is for candidates who already possess an approved baccalaureate degree.
+The graduate-level initial certification program, graduate teacher certification (GTC), is for candidates who already possess an approved baccalaureate degree.

 The teacher preparation program reflects a belief in strong backgrounds in the liberal arts, familiarity with learning theory, and practical experience in diverse settings.
-Faculty members from education teach courses and seminars in educational philosophy and psychology, methods and materials, school organization and management, and technology and assessment.
-Faculty members from the liberal arts teach content areas.
+College of Education faculty members teach courses and seminars in educational philosophy and psychology, methods and materials, school organization and management, and technology and assessment.
+Faculty members from the College of Liberal Arts and Sciences teach content area courses.

-Graduate level programs offer the Master of Education degree (M.Ed.), Michigan provisional, administrator certification, school counseling license and endorsement, certification renewal, and programs leading to approvals, endorsements, and professional development.
+Graduate level programs offer the Master of Education degree (M.Ed.), Michigan standard teaching certification, administrator certification, school counseling license and endorsement, certification renewal, and programs leading to approvals, endorsements, and professional development.

 The major function of the graduate program is to create opportunities for professional renewal and development.
 The graduate program attempts to increase knowledge and understanding of the learning process and the repertoire of teaching methods and skills.
 The graduate program offers the M.Ed. degree in seven major areas: educational technology, higher education, instruction and curriculum, educational leadership, literacy studies, school counseling, and special education.